 “But they will drag me down to their lair and my doom,” Yannick responded indignantly.

-It was the night of the new moon, midnight was approaching and Yannick had used the days since his encounter with the witch to prepare himself for his confrontation with the korrigan.
+It was the night of the new moon and Yannick had used the days since his encounter with the witch to prepare himself for his confrontation with the korrigan.
 It was nearly midnight as he approached the massive stones of the dolmen of Merzhin but his courage did not fail him.
 Seeing no sign of movement, he walked around the ancient stones and cautiously entered the chamber.
 He did not know what he had expected to find within but was as relieved as he was disappointed to find it empty.

 Yannick started to sing, not the comforting tones of something familiar but the discordant noise of a drunkard headed for home.
 He leant against the cold stone as if to steady himself and, singing loudly, meandered his way to the little pond that lay nearby.
 There, hidden amongst the heather, sat a korrigan who immediately leapt to his feet and began frantically skipping around Yannick’s legs.
 “We should dance!
 Such a fine night as this calls for a fine dance.
 Dance with me!” sang the little korrigan.

 “Begone!
 In the name of the Blessed Virgin and of Saint Anne, begone little man,” Yannick cried.
 However, the korrigan would not relent and pulled Yannick towards the black waters of the pond and it was then that he saw it; a large gold pendant, glistening brightly through the shallow water.
 “Take it, it is yours.
 Take it.
 It is fairy gold and quite ancient,” urged the korrigan.
 Yannick was captivated by the gleaming jewel and found himself involuntary drawn closer to it.
-Tentatively reaching his arm into the water to grasp it, he was transfixed when two strong hands instantly gripped his limb and pulled him into the water as if he had been no more than a kitten.
+Tentatively reaching his arm into the water to grasp it, he was transfixed when two strong hands instantly gripped his limb and pulled him into the water as if he had been no more than a child.

 He must have fallen into unconsciousness, for when he opened his eyes he found himself in an enormous chamber cut entirely from the whitest quartz; the walls and vaulted ceiling sparkled and reflected into a thousand points of light, that given off by the candles nested in the golden candelabra that stood nine foot tall in the centre of the room.
 Yannick was struck by the fact that he could not see any doors but was completely felled by the immense heap of silver, gold and precious stones that glistened so much that he thought they could have changed night into day.